Sunday, December 13, 2020

 • 2 white arrows: NC, EC

-• Rock on right side of the pic is the prominent rock in the upper pic.
+• Rock on right side of the pic is the

 Pagoda climbed in 2018-July

-In 2018-July, we went on to climb the pagoda on the right side of photo #14.
+the pagoda on the right side of photo #14.

-It was the last pagoda we climbed on the west side of Sunnyside Canyon.
+It was the last pagoda we climbed

 (Not climbed today, 2020-Dec)

-20) Looking back at the pagoda of photos #17, #18, #19 ~~~
+20) Looking back at the pagoda

 - Upper pic: The pagoda

-- Middle & lower pics: The rock Stanley and Lee were sitting on in photos #17 and #18
+The rock Stanley & Lee were sitting on

-- Lower left, photographer: NC
+- Lower left: Photographer: NC

-- Lower right, photographer: CB
+- Lower right: Photographer: CB

 Looking down at Sunnyside Canyon